JohnPMills/modern-saturn/content/about.md

         image_has_padding: false
         image: images/Screenshot 2022-02-16 at 20.18.38.png
       - title: Lee Cumbers MSc
-        content: >+
+        content: >
-          Lee is also an avid gamer, spending a lot of his time playing high level Rocket League with his friends.
+          Lee is an avid gamer, spending a lot of his time playing high level Rocket League with his friends.
 He has also amassed over 1.5 million views on his YouTube Channel, and is continuing to grow.
-He also studied his undergraduate degree at the University of Hertfordshire and graduated with a 2:1 in 2015.
-He then went on to complete his Masters in Sport Psychology at the University of Essex in 2021, graduating with distinction.
+Lee achieved his undergraduate degree at the University of Hertfordshire in 2015 and his Masters in Sport and Exercise Psychology at the University of Essex in 2021 -- graduating with distinction.
         content_align: left
         actions: []
         actions_align: left